wesleytian/blog/content/2019/whitney.md

 #### Day 2: Acclimatization at Lone Pine Lake

-The next day, we trekked to Lone Pine Lake for some more acclimatization.
 Reading about [altitude sickness](https://en.wikipedia.org/wiki/Altitude_sickness) and [high-altitude cerebral edema](https://en.wikipedia.org/wiki/High-altitude_cerebral_edema) which could permanently damage your brain and lead to death terrified the hell out of us.
 Acclimating by resting at a higher altitude for a while seemed like a good idea.

 <img src="/whitney/lone_pine_lake.jpg" alt=""
 title="" class="center_norm_rounded"/>